Albert-Gao/blog/source/_posts/automatic-deployment-via-git.md

 ---

 If you use a static blog system as me or a static site.
 You may consider which deployment suits you better, sftp maybe a stable old-school way.
 Today let's use git to complete this quest.
 No, not push-then-pull, you can actually push only :)
+Furthermore, via this approach, you have a taste to the world of continuous deployment. :) Let's do this.

 <!--more-->